 Square is here to help.

-Keeping up with tax forms can feel like a full-time job for small business owners, but not to worry, we’re here to help.
+Keeping up with quarterly tax forms can feel like a full-time job for small business owners, but not to worry, we’re here to help.
 Square Payroll prepares and files your Form 941, and applicable state forms, electronically.
 And once we’ve submitted your quarterly 941, you can easily download, save, and print each filing, so you have it for your records.